sdss/datamodel/README.md

 ```

 For help on any sub-commands, type `datamodel [command] --help`.
 Information on the available command options is also available in the Sphinx docs.

+**Note:**  if you did not install with pip, but instead installed the datamodel product via modules pointing to the git repo, then you will not have access to the ``datamodel`` click command.
+For
+backwards compatibility, you can still use the original snake_case scripts,
+i.e. use ``datamodel_generate`` rather than ``datamodel generate``.